Interest for instrumental music

 I realy like "The Tornados"

 Hi, my name is Danny but I have chosen "Guy-Lian" (like the famous Belgian chocolates) as my nickname.
 Born in Belgium (may 1967) my life has always been dominated by music.
-My father, being a hifi enthousiast, owned more than a thousand LP’s and an extensive collection of magnetic tapes.
-Besides rock & roll, disco and country, instrumental music was part of his library.
-My attention was particularly drawn by the latter.
-Songs of the guitar based "The Spotnicks" and "The Shadows" and last but not least with their destinctive organ sounds "The Tornados" I liked most.
+My father, being a hifi enthousiast, owned more than a thousand albums and an extensive collection of tape reels.
+Besides rock & roll, disco and country, instrumental music was part of this library.
+Especially the music of "The Spotnicks" and "The Shadows" drew my attention.
+A special place was reserved for the organ based music of "The Tornados".

 About the beginning of a home studio

-In the early eighties I got to know a client from my fathers work, a guy who had lots of LP’s of all sorts of synth musicians.
-He introduced me to the music of artists that were totally new to me like for instance Kitaro, Klaus Shulze, Tangerine Dream, Tomita and last but not least Michael Garisson.
-And apparantly Jarre and Vangelis had much more in their sleeves than Oxygene 4, Equinox 5, Pulstar and so on.
-What was even more important: he owned a rather comprehensive synth studio of his own.
+In the early eighties I got to know a client from my fathers work, a guy who had tons of synth based albums.
+He introduced me to the music of artists that were totally new to me.
+Amongst others Kitaro, Klaus Shulze, Tangerine Dream, Tomita and Michael Garisson entered my aural world.
+And apparantly Jarre and Vangelis had much more in their sleeves than Oxygenes, Equinoxes, ans Pulstars ... too.
+But the most important fact was that he owned a rather comprehensive synth studio of his own.
 Those "organs" impressed me beyond compare.
 The looks of an ACE TONE SY5 Multistrings, Yamaha CS30 or Roland System 100 model 101 and 102 really made me drule.

-A year after our first meeting he sold his Roland System 100 Model 101 and this became my first acquisition, the very first step of what would become a home studio of my own.
-After exploring various parameters (what happens if I turn that "resonance" up to 10??? .... auch, my ears, my ears!!!), notes (is it an A, is it a B, is it a C? ... nope you stupid ... it's an E!!!), rhythms, melodies and the like, my parents approved on making further investments.
-Over a period of four years I was given the opportunity to expand the 101 with an ARP AXXE, mono synth, a Roland CSQ600 sequencer, TR808 drum computer, Evans Echopet EP-100 and Crumar Trilogy poly synth. all second hand.
+A year after our first meeting he sold his Roland System 100 Model 101 to me and this became my very first acquisition, the first step of what would become a home studio of my own.
+After exploring various synthesis parameters (what happens if I turn that "resonance" up to 10??? .... auch, my ears, my ears!!!), notes (is it an A, is it a B, is it a C? ... nope you stupid ... it's a D ... and a flat one, by the way!!!), rhythms, melodies and the like, my parents approved on making further investments.
+Over a period of four years I was given the opportunity to expand the 101 with an ARP AXXE, mono synth, a Roland CSQ600 sequencer, a TR808 drum computer, Evans Echopet EP-100 and Crumar Trilogy poly synth. all second hand.
 Thanks mum and dad for making this possible!!!
 For two years the "System 100"-man even borrowed me his ACE TONE SY5 Multistrings so I was able to put some nice songs together, mostly inspired by Michael Garisson.

-In 1984 a milestone was set with the acquisition of a brand new DX7.
-For more than a year I plunged into studying and experimenting with FM synthesis, creating a sound library of about 100 personal sounds.
+In 1984 a milestone was set with the acquisition of a brand new DX7 (a synth I still own in 2020).
+For more than a year I plunged into studying and experimenting with FM synthesis, creating a sound library of about 100 personal patches.
 At that time I recorded my songs by bouncing between two Revox A77 tape recorders.

-In my hunger for more polyphony and sequencing power (demanded by the new style), a Roland W30 and Yamaha SY99 joined the growing studio.
+In my hunger for more polyphony and sequencing power (demanded by the new style), a Roland W30 sampling workstation and Yamaha SY99 synthesizer joined the expanding studio.